SRT Lab

 Our vision

-The Guided Self-rehabilitation Lab
+The SRT Lab

 Based on the previous observation, it is therefore essential to involve patients in their rehabilitation.
 Therapists and relatives should also motivate them to increase the amount of daily activity.

 It consolidates and improves motor recovery, in addition to conventional therapy.
-Thanks to this innovative approach,risk of physical condition loss and autonomy loss are limited.
+Thanks to this innovative approach, risk of physical condition loss and autonomy loss are limited.

 The therapists remain essential and guide the patient towards exercises adapted to their recovery stage.